How I learned to budget, part 1.

 So we started dabbling in the world of budgeting with Mint.com, a free website used for tracking expenses.
 While it initially served its purpose in drawing our attention to where all of our money was going, the limitations of the site ultimately made our newfound habit a difficult one to stick to longterm.
 And the larger our family grew, the more complex our budget and goals became.

 As a Nutritional Therapy Practitioner and self-proclaimed wellness junkie, one of my biggest priorities tends to be quality food, supplements, and holistic therapies.
-Groceries alone cost us an arm and a leg each week, and our functional medicine doctor is not covered by insurance—but these are things I refuse to compromise on.
-Then there’s our monthly mortgage, annual expenses like property taxes and auto/home insurance, the kids’ schooling, basic utilities (phone/internet/gas/water), everyday household essentials (like toilet paper and cleaning supplies), and donations to think about.
-Of course, this does not include shopping (clothes, personal care items, etc.), gifts, home improvement, travel, fitness, eating out, or hobbies/activities—all superfluous spending that we consider discretionary yet desirable for a life well lived.
+Groceries alone cost us an arm and a leg each week, and our functional medicine doctor is not covered by insuranceβbut these are things I refuse to compromise on.
+Then thereβs our monthly mortgage, annual expenses like auto/home insurance, the kidsβ schooling, basic utilities, everyday household goods (like toilet paper and cleaning supplies), and donations to think about.
+Of course, this does not include all of the βsuperfluous spendingβ that we consider discretionary yet desirable for a life well lived.
+I love to travel, for example, and to frequent local coffee shops, and to buy thrifted books!
+(A girl also needs a new stain-free matching set every once in a while.)

 THE APP THAT CHANGED THE WAY WE SPEND